liangjiandeng/ADKNet/README.md

 ```

 ## Usage
-- For pansharpening, we provide the model weight which is trained on the WV3 dataset for 275000 iterations, which can be found in [this folder](ADKNet_for_pansharpening/Weights/).
-We have also provided some testing samples in the exact test data folder.
+- For pansharpening, we provide the model weight which is trained on the WV3 dataset for 275000 iterations, which can be found [here](ADKNet_for_pansharpening/Weights/).
+We have also provided some testing samples [here](ADKNet_for_pansharpening/test_data/).

-- For HSISR, we provide the model weight which is trained on the CAVE dataset for around 125000 iterations, which can be found in the "ADKNet_for_HSISR/Weights" folder.
+- For HSISR, we provide the model weight which is trained on the CAVE dataset for around 125000 iterations, which can be found [here](ADKNet_for_HSISR/Weights/).

-- For faster training and inference, you can install the [DDF operation](https://github.com/theFoxofSky/ddfnet), and uncomment the corresponding contents: line 135-163 in [this file](ADKNet_for_pansharpening/ADKG.py), line 4 in [this file](ADKNet_for_pansharpening/model.py), line 135-163 in [this file](ADKNet_for_HSISR/ADKG.py), and line 4 in [this file](ADKNet_for_HSISR/model.py).
+- For faster training and inference, you can install the [DDF operation](https://github.com/theFoxofSky/ddfnet), and uncomment the corresponding contents: line 135-163 in [this](ADKNet_for_pansharpening/ADKG.py) file, line 4 in [this](ADKNet_for_pansharpening/model.py) file, line 135-163 in [this](ADKNet_for_HSISR/ADKG.py)  file, and line 4 in [this](ADKNet_for_HSISR/model.py) file.

 ```shell
 # pansharpening train and test